ymeine/editor-frontend-eclipse/src/poc/editors/README.md

 __Complete the documentation the work that has been done for folding.__

 * review what has been written already
-* [ymeine](https://github.com/ymeine): put the references of the resources I used (I mainly copied and arranged code from a tutorial)
+* [ymeine](https://github.com/ymeine): put the references of the resources I used (I mainly copied and arranged code from [this tutorial](http://www.eclipse.org/articles/Article-Folding-in-Eclipse-Text-Editors/folding.html))